Printable Version

 4. Skilled and supported staff

-Housing Connect 2.0 will develop new tools and training in Advantaged Thinking practice.
+Housing Connect 2.0 has developed new tools and training in Advantaged Thinking practice.

 A statewide community of practice will be formed to consolidate and refine new ways of working.